-The number one mistake all beginners make is buying a pre-stretched canvas or canvas board from a discount book store and not unwrapping it.
+The number one mistake all beginners make is buying a pre-stretched canvas or canvas board from a discount book store and not unwrapping the cellophane from it.

 The number two mistake is leaving the canvas white when they start painting.

 The first technique I always teach in painting (and a technique I use on 99% of my work) is to cover the white canvas with one solid paint colour which is called a ‘ toned ground’.

 This is short for ‘toned background’ and is No. 1 of my painting principles.

 It can be called a ‘toned ground’ or ‘coloured ground’ as it can be used in drawing and painting.

 Using a coloured ground does a number of fantastic things that are not to be underestimated when starting to learn how to paint.

 It can transform your paintings by making them look more professional, increase the speed in creating your paintings and give you a a fool-proof method of creating a tonal mood in your work…Different artists throughout the ages have used toned grounds in their work, from Turner to Jack Vettriano.

 Turner used pre-coloured sheets of watercolour paper with different hues (colours) of browns, blues and greys.

 When faced with a scene he would look through his pre-painted watercolour sheets and select the most appropriate colour.